-Want to expand your Business IT consulting practice but don’t have a stream of anxiously waiting clients?
+Want to expand your coaching or consulting practice—but don’t have a stream of anxiously waiting clients?
 There are options!

-Today we’ll be discussing the second major strategy for expanding your Business IT consulting business without getting new clients.
+Today we’ll be discussing the second major strategy for expanding your coaching or consulting business without getting new clients.
 (Though the strategy when implemented correctly WILL help you get new clients.)
 In this Part 2 of our “Business IT Expansion Series” we’ll explore “adding services” to your existing line of products and services.

-But first — if you haven’t yet read Part 1, definitely go back and check that out.
+But first—if you haven’t yet read Part 1, check that out first.

 - Expanding existing client relationships (covered in Part 1)